BrianSward/reading-notes/class5.md

 CSS is a language for specifying how documents are presented to users.

-    _Note: A browser is sometimes called a user agent_
+    _Note_: A browser is sometimes called a user agent

 - CSS can be used for very basic document text styling
 - It can be used to create a layout